< Muscles >

 Like other arteries, the branches of subclavian artery have frequent variations.
 In identifying a variable artery, its origin matters less than its destination does.

-Let us now study the carotid arteries.
+Let’s now study the carotid arteries.
 The internal carotid artery enters the cranial cavity through the carotid canal and the cavernous sinus (Fig. 4-11).
-Both the internal carotid artery and the vertebral artery (Figs. 1-15, 3-26) become the cerebral artery (Fig. 4-7) and the cerebellar artery.
+The internal carotid artery in collaboration with the vertebral artery (Figs. 1-15, 3-26) constitute the cerebral arteries (Fig. 4-7) and the cerebellar arteries.
 They supply the brain with 20% of the entire blood from the heart.

 Fig. 3-27.
 Carotid sinus and carotid body.

-Doctors frequently palpate the carotid arteries’ pulsation anterior to the sternocleidomastoid muscle to check the heartbeat.
+Doctors frequently palpate the carotid arteries’ pulsation between the sternocleidomastoid muscle and the hyoid bone to check heartbeat.
 To be specific, the internal and external carotid arteries are located in the carotid triangle (Fig. 3-5).

 When a doctor wants to slow down the patient’s heartbeat in sympathetic state, he/she may press down above the carotid sinus to induce high blood pressure on the baroreceptor.

 The carotid body beside the carotid sinus can only be identified by careful dissection.
-The chemoreceptor in the carotid body senses low oxygen level in blood and sends signals to the heart to pump faster through the identical sensory and motor nerves.
+The chemoreceptor in the carotid body senses low oxygen level in blood and induces the heart to pump faster through the identical sensory and motor nerves.

 The common carotid artery has no branches; moreover, the internal carotid artery also has no branches before entering the carotid canal.